For the most part, common succulents are pest free; however, their plump juicy leaves can sometimes serve as a temptation for aphids.

 Aphids use their piercing mouthparts to poke holes in plants and suck out the sap.

-A heavy infestation left untreated is difficult to remove since they lay eggs, and will kill your plant.
+A heavy infestation left untreated is difficult to remove since it lays eggs and will kill your plant.

 In addition to the damage to the plants, aphids leave a sticky residue substance known as honeydew.